aaron-casper/fCMS/README.md

 If someone else already uses the name fCMS, I am sorry, please don't sue.
 This is a FOSS project and I don't make enough money for a lawsuit to make sense anyway.
-I chose f for Femto:
-Femto- (symbol f) is a unit prefix in the metric system denoting a factor of 10−15
+I chose f for Femto: a unit prefix in the metric system denoting a factor of 10 to the −15